zolweb/docker-npm/README.md

       mkenney/npm:latest <commands>
 ```

 Also added support for using the `/run-as-user` script as an entrypoint and updated this `Dockerfile` to use it as an entrypoint, hopefully simplifying and clairifying `docker run` statements.
-This should not be a breaking change for any scripts that were taking of the `CMD` behavior. https://github.com/mkenney/docker-scripts/pull/2/files
+This should not be a breaking change for any scripts that were taking advantage of the `CMD` behavior. https://github.com/mkenney/docker-scripts/pull/2/files

 Please [let me know](https://github.com/mkenney/docker-npm/issues) if you have any problems.